xiaoshan1994/xiaoshan1994.github.io/content/post/pl/co_WasteTLCA.md

 [^THERPYR]: The polymer is pyrolyzed on a medium temperature and {{< hl-text blue>}}an oil with a mix of chemicals{{< /hl-text >}} is obtained, which include monomers, BTX (a mixture of benzene, toluene and xylenes) and shorter carbon molecules.
 These can potentially be re-used for making new polymers and the chemicals formed strongly depends on the polymer.
 An important requirement for monomer recovery is {{< hl-text blue>}}separation of the remaining oil{{< /hl-text >}}.
 [^DEPO]: /'diː,pɒlɪməraɪ'zeɪʃən/ With this chemical recycling technology, {{< hl-text blue>}}ethylene glycol{{< /hl-text >}} is added to specific polymers (PET, Nylon 6) in the presence of a {{< hl-text blue>}}catalyst{{< /hl-text >}}, the polymer is depolymerized to its building blocks, which can be re-used in making new polymers.
 [^HYDROW]: For specific biopolymers (in this case, PLA), the polymer can be dissolved in water when heated up and broken down to its monomer building blocks.
 These monomers can be re-used in making new polymers.
+[^TR]: The polymer is not kept intact, but valuable materials (feedstock, monomers) are being recovered.
+[^qr]:  The material is incinerated and fully destroyed.
+However, the high calorific value of plastic results in recovery of energy as heat and electricity.